Molagg92/CapstonePage/CapLog.md

 `3:54` refactored the controller and views, maybe it will work now

 `4:28` okay i guess im just gonna re install Mysql, I didnt have anythign important there nayway. its totaly fine

+`5:10` dealing with issues with MYSQL, cannot connect. re installing